SpaceParkLeicester/Sentinel_SAR/installs/environment/README.md

 ```

 ### Required packages
-Creating a virual environment with `mamba`
+Creating a virtual environment with `mamba`
 ```
 $ mamba create -n <venv name>
 $ mamba init
-$ mamna activate <venv name>
+$ mamba activate <venv name>
 ```

-Each project requres set of packages with set of requirement versions.
-This project requires following packages from different `anaconda` channles.
+Each project requires set of packages with set of requirement versions.
+This project requires following packages from different `anaconda` channels.
 * Installing necessary packages from channel [`terradue`](https://anaconda.org/Terradue/repo) - `snap` and `snapista`.
-Note: These packages uses `python3.7` hence, it is advised to create a remote `venv` just for these package operations to avoid dependecy issues.
+Note: These packages uses `python3.7` hence, it is advised to create a remote `venv` just for these package operations to avoid dependency issues.
 ```
 $ mamba install -c conda-forge python_abi
 $ mamba install -c terradue snap